Other Infectious Risks

 Novel Coronavirus (SARS-C0V-2)

 For the latest news regarding Coronavirus please visit Te Whatu Ora Waitaha’s website and Ministry websites (for public and for clinicians).
 For clinical management guidelines, visit Community HealthPathways.
+For CPRG updates visit our COVID-19 Response page.

 Measles